 Significant financial penalties have been imposed on Directors, Business Owners or Senior Managers where businesses have been found to have failed to protect employees from sexual harassment.
 Ignorance of what had been occurring in the business is not only no excuse, but will be relied on by the Courts or Tribunals to the detriment of the Directors, Business Owners or Senior Managers.

 Prevention is always better than remediation!
-If you would like assistance in reviewing your policy and practice framework please contact our HR Consulting team at firstname.lastname@example.org or + 61 7 3218 3919.
+If you would like assistance in reviewing your policy and practice framework please contact our HR Consulting team at firstname.lastname@example.org, phone + 61 7 3218 3919, or via the form below:

 All rights reserved.
 This publication in whole or in part may not be reproduced, distributed or used in any manner whatsoever without the express prior and written consent of the Mazars, except for the use of brief quotations in the press, in social media or in another communication tool, as long as Mazars and the source of the publication are duly mentioned.
 In all cases, Mazars’ intellectual property rights are protected and the Mazars Group shall not be liable for any use of this publication by third parties, either with or without Mazars’ prior authorisation.
 Also please note that this publication is intended to provide a general summary and should not be relied upon as a substitute for personal advice.
 Content is accurate as at the date published.